Juan Guaidó: Early life and education

 Guaidó was born on 28 July 1983.
-Part of a large family and of "modest" origins, he was raised in a middle-class home in the outskirts of La Guaira; his parents are Wilmer and Norka.
+Part of a large family, he was raised in a middle-class home in the outskirts of La Guaira; his parents are Wilmer and Norka.
 His father was an airline pilot and his mother, a teacher.
 One grandfather was a sergeant of the Venezuelan National Guard while another grandfather was a captain in the Venezuelan Navy.
 His parents divorced when he was at a young age, with his father emigrating to the Canary Islands and working as a taxi driver.

-Guaidó lived through the 1999 Vargas tragedy which killed some of his friends while also destroying his school and home, leaving him and his family homeless.
-The tragedy, according to his colleagues, influenced his political views after the then-new government of Hugo Chávez reportedly provided ineffective response to the disaster.
-He said, "I saw that if I wanted a better future for my country I had to roll up my sleeves and give my life to public service."
+Guaidó lived through the 1999 Vargas tragedy, a series of mudslides in his home state, which killed some of his friends while also destroying his school and home, leaving him and his family homeless.
+The mudslide and its response, which he cites regularly in speeches, influenced his political views; colleagues say that the "feckless" response of the then-new government of Hugo Chávez is what drove him to activism.

 He and his family stayed in a makeshift home in Caracas where he earned his high school diploma in 2000.
-Guaidó would continue to live in Caracas where he would earn his undergraduate degree in 2007 in industrial engineering from Andrés Bello Catholic University.
+Guaidó would continue to live in Caracas where he would earn his undergraduate degree in 2007 in industrial engineering from Andrés Bello Catholic University, working at Compu Mall, a Venezuelan chain of computer and electronics stores, to pay for his studies.
 He also participated in two postgraduate programs of public administration in Caracas: at the UCAB with the partnership of the George Washington University and at the Instituto de Estudios Superiores de Administración (IESA).

 Activism

-Guaidó stated, after "it became clear that under Chávez the country was drifting toward totalitarianism," he helped found the student-led political movement that protested the Venezuelan government's decision not to renew the broadcasting license of independent television network RCTV with other prominent student leaders in 2007—the year he graduated from Andrés Bello Catholic University.
+Guaidó stated, after "it became clear that under Chávez the country was drifting toward totalitarianism," he was part of the student-led political movement that protested the Venezuelan government's decision to shut down the independent television network RCTV with other prominent student leaders in 2007—the year he graduated from Andrés Bello Catholic University.
 They also protested broader attempted government reforms by Chávez, including the 2007 constitutional referendum, which Chávez lost.

-Together with Leopoldo López and other politicians, Guaidó was a founding member of the Popular Will political party in 2009; the party is affiliated with Socialist International.
-In 2014, Guaidó was the party's national coordinator.
-López, one of Venezuela's main opposition politicians who was under house arrest at the time, "mentored Guaidó for years" according to a January 2019 CNN report, and the two speak several times daily.
+Along with Leopoldo López and other politicians, Guaidó was a founding member of the Popular Will political party in 2009; the party is affiliated with Socialist International.

+By 2014, Guaidó was the party's national coordinator.
+López, one of Venezuela's main opposition politicians, "mentored Guaidó for years" according to a January 2019 CNN report, and the two spoke several times daily.
 As Lopez's protégé, Guaidó was well known in his party and the National Assembly, but not internationally; López named Guaidó to lead the Popular Will party in 2019.